Klaus Gerhart: Art

 Gerhart is a self-taught photographer.
 Much of his early development as an artist came during a period when single-lens reflex cameras (SLRs) and cameras with automatic metering and focusing were uncommon.
-Consequently, Gerhart's photography exhibits the knowledge and skill levels of a manual photographer with a wide range of experience.
 His images often feature a wide range of grain, and he experiments extensively with exposure and fill lighting.
 Depth of field is an important aspect of his work, and soft focus is used only minimally.
-Compared with photographers who are more reliant on modern photographic technology, Gerhart's work exhibits a much wider range of artistry.